picodemark/vis-sys-sage/README.md

 ### Additional Requirements

 For the front-end development, preferably [Node.js](https://nodejs.org/en/) 16.18.0 LTS should be installed.
-Older version may also work, but were not tested.
+Older versions may also work, but were not tested.

 ### Start Local Development Servers